timescale/docs.timescale.com-content/getting-started/exploring-enterprise.md

 directly activate TimescaleDB Enterprise.
 You must upgrade to a Timescale-Licensed binary first.
 Please note that this also applies to any TimescaleDB versions prior to v1.2.0.

->:TIP: You can also set your license key prior to starting TimescaleDB by including `timescaledb.license_key = '<license_key>'` in your `postgresql.conf` file.
-The usual location of `postgresql.conf` is `/usr/local/var/postgres/postgresql.conf`, but this may vary depending on your setup.
-If you are unsure where your `postgresql.conf` file is located, you can query PostgreSQL with any database client (e.g., `psql`) using `SHOW config_file;`.

 First connect to the PostgreSQL instance:

 ```bash